 laughing, running, smiling, jumping, open-hand beating, wrestling, play fighting, chasing and fleeing.
 This kind of play is often mistakenly regarded as aggression, but according to Pellegrini, it is the very opposite.
 In cases of schoolyard aggression, the participants are unhappy, they part as enemies, and there are often tears and injuries.
 Rough-and-tumble play brings boys together, makes them happy, and is a critical part of their social development. (as cited in The Atlantic)

-David Geary, a developmental psychologist at the University of Missouri adds “the female preference for nurturing play and the male propensity for rough-and-tumble hold cross-culturally and even cross-species (with a few exceptions—female spotted hyenas seem to be at least as aggressive as males).
+David Geary adds, “the female preference for nurturing play and the male propensity for rough-and-tumble hold cross-culturally and even cross-species (with a few exceptions—female spotted hyenas seem to be at least as aggressive as males).
 Among our close relatives such as vervet and rhesus monkeys, researchers have found that females play with dolls far more than their brothers, who prefer balls and toy cars.” (as cited in The Atlantic)

 While it is wrong to discriminate by sex, it does not follow that boys should be emasculated based on sex-based stereotypes that portray masculinity as detrimental and harmful.
-Boys must continue to be free to be boys and girls free to take part in the same activities as the boys if they choose, activities such as hunting, which was once largely the preserve of boys and men.
-Frances Hammerstrom was successful in the man’s world that was the reality in her lifetime.
+Boys must continue to be free to be boys and girls free to take part in the same activities as the boys if they choose activities such as hunting, which was once largely the preserve of boys and men.
+Frances Hammerstrom was successful in the man’s world.
 She had both a career and family because of her strength of character and determination to succeed.
 Pretending that there are no differences, aside from the obvious, between boys and girls and how they grow and develop is just foolishness.
-I hope this fad of gender neutral parenting ebbs away before anyone is harmed.
+I hope this fad of gender-neutral parenting ebbs away before anyone is harmed.

 Posted by Geoffrey